Workplace disputes during COVID-19

 Under the Workplace Relations Act 2015, the mediation and adjudication services operate as part of the Workplace Relations Commission (WRC).
 Ordinarily, complaints and disputes referred to the WRC are mainly dealt with by face-to-face mediation and adjudication.

 Since 15 June 2020, the WRC is writing to parties about complaints received and selecting cases best suited for written proceedings or virtual hearings.
-From 10 August some face to face hearings will be offered, subject to public health guidelines.
+Face to face hearings are being offered, subject to public health guidelines.

 You can read more general information about employment rights enforcement in the section of our website covering Enforcement and redress.